Going, Going, Gone (Grey's Anatomy): Plot

 During Shepherd's surgery, his hand becomes numb, and he frustratedly exits the operating room.
 In the intern appendectomy, Wilson makes a mistake and freezes, leading to a scolding from Meredith Grey.
-Back in Minnesota, Yang is annoyed by the peppy attitudes of her superiors at Mayo Clinic, Dr. Craig Thomas (William Daniels) and Dr. Parker (Steven Culp), so she decides to take a trip to Seattle for Sloan's death.
+Back in Minnesota, Yang is annoyed by the peppy attitudes of her superiors at Mayo Clinic, Craig Thomas (William Daniels) and Parker (Steven Culp), so she decides to take a trip to Seattle for Sloan's death.
 However, her post-traumatic stress disorder (PTSD) hinders her from boarding the plane, and she ultimately remains in Minnesota.
-Meanwhile, Dr. Jackson Avery (Jesse Williams), now a plastic surgical fellow, sits by Sloan's bedside and talks of medical cases to him.
-Dr. Richard Webber (James Pickens, Jr.) enters Sloan's hospital room and removes him from life support.
+Meanwhile, Jackson Avery (Jesse Williams), now a plastic surgical fellow, sits by Sloan's bedside and talks of medical cases to him.
+Richard Webber (James Pickens, Jr.) enters Sloan's hospital room and removes him from life support.
 Unable to cope with Sloan's death, Meredith Grey boards a plane to visit Yang, but panics before it takes off.
 Shortly thereafter, Meredith Grey finds Karev at the airport bar, where he reveals that he will be remaining at Seattle Grace Mercy West Hospital.
-The next morning, Hunt visits Dr. April Kepner (Sarah Drew) at her family's farm, and asks her to begin working in Seattle again.
+The next morning, Hunt visits April Kepner (Sarah Drew) at her family's farm, and asks her to begin working in Seattle again.
 At the conclusion of the episode, Torres returns home to Robbins, who is revealed to have had her lower left leg amputated as a result of the crash.